SkygearIO/features/features/64-chat-offline-cache/api.md

 ### Server

-- Add a per conversation sequence to `message` table, to determine distance between two given messages.
+Add a `previous_message` to `message` table, to determine if two given messages are subsequent messages.

+Deleted messages are also returned in fetch API, but the content of the message would be empty.
+This is to keep the whole message list complete.

 ### SDK